MarkFlow

 Transforming Notion content into Word requires a methodical approach, blending export precision with converter prowess.
 This beginner-friendly guide assumes intermediate familiarity with file handling, focusing on "notion to word" as a reliable pipeline.
 We'll leverage free tools like Markdown to Word, which excels at GFM parsing for tables and embeds.

-- Access Export Settings: In Notion, open your workspace menu (three dots) and select "Export."
-Choose "Markdown & CSV" for comprehensive output, including attachments.
+1. Access Export Settings: In Notion, open your workspace menu (three dots) and select "Export."
+Choose "Markdown" for comprehensive output, including attachments.
 For bulk, select the entire workspace—Notion zips everything, preserving page relationships.

-/toggles to expandable sections manually.
-Tools like Prettier can standardize syntax. - Convert Using Online Tool: Upload to Markdown to Word.
+4. Convert Using Online Tool: Upload to Markdown to Word.
 It processes GFM effortlessly, rendering tables as native Word grids and code blocks with monospaced fonts.
-Preview the DOCX before download—expect 95% accuracy for standard content.
+Preview the DOCX before download to verify the result.

 Exporting Markdown from Notion: Best Practices